 I’d note that since I generally use the back extension specifically to train the spinal erectors dynamically, I can’t say that I use the low-pad, flat backed version very often (if at all).
 So the issue really becomes one of what I want the glutes or hamstrings to do (which usually depends on what was done earlier in the workout).

-If the glutes/hams have already been worked hard (with the Romanian Deadlift or Leg Curl with Hip Extension , I’ll usually lock the hips and localize the stress to working the spinal erectors dynamically.
+If the glutes/hams have already been worked hard (with the Romanian Deadlift or a clean grip deadlift) , I’ll usually lock the hips and localize the stress to working the spinal erectors dynamically.
 If, for whatever reason, I want some dynamic work for the hamstrings/glutes, I’ll set the pad low and let the hip rotate.

 Since the above can get a bit confusing, let me sum up before moving on to other aspects of the exercise.
 Basically, we have two pad positions (above and below the top of the pelvis) and two possibilities with what the low back does (round at the bottom or stay flat) although there are only actually 3 combinations.
 Those combinations, along with what they do is shown below.